JonasGeiping/dataaugs/README.md

-# Code to run the experiments for "How Much Data is Augmentation Worth?"
+# Code to run the experiments for "How Much Data Are Augmentations Worth?
+An Investigation into Scaling Laws, Invariance, and Implicit Regularization"

 ## Requirements
 * PyTorch 1.10.*